Elms Springs sees growth, five new subdivisions

 ELM SPRINGS, Ark.
-(KNWA) — Elm Springs is attracting more builders and residents to its city.
+(KFTA) — Elm Springs is attracting more builders and residents to its city.

 According to Mayor Harold Douthit, the city ran a sewer line to NACA Regional Treatment Facility, making it a more attractive place for builders.